esalganik/ice-density-parameterization/README.md

 2. Merging of processed datasets
 3. Addition of SnowModel-LG snow products
 4. Generation of manuscript statistics
-5. Generation of manuscript figures
+5. Derivation and cross-validation of sea-ice density parameterizations
-6. Derivation of sea-ice density parameterizations
+6. Generation of manuscript and supporting information figures

 Large auxiliary datasets (ETOPO1 topography and SnowModel-LG files) are optional for lightweight reruns if previously processed outputs already exist.